$K(1)$-local $K$-theory of Azumaya algebras: -local -theory of Azumaya algebras

 From there, it is a standard diagram chase to verify that this is an inverse to the canonical map, and we leave it to the reader. \end{proof} Thus in particular, if one can prove the Künneth formula for $A$ and $A\op$, we get it for $A$ and arbitrary $X$-linear categories $C$, as in \Cref{cor:AzKünneth}.

-Note that we stated the conjecture for all schemes, but it is perhaps more reasonable to restrict it to a nicer class of schemes, such as the ones appearing in Thomason's hyperdescent theorem, see \cite[Theorem 7.14]{CM} for somewhat optimal assumptions.
+Note that we stated the conjecture for all schemes, but it is perhaps more reasonable to restrict it to a nicer class of schemes, such as the ones appearing in Thomason's hyperdescent theorem, see \cite[Theorem 7.14]{CM} for somewhat optimal assumptions; or maybe to affines.

 \begin{rmk} By a result of Gabber and de Jong \cite{deJGabber}, torsion Azumaya algebras are all represented by classical Azumaya algebras whenever $X$ has an ample line bundle.
 Now if $A$ is a classical Azumaya algebra of rank $r$ prime to $p$, Tabuada and Van den Bergh prove in \cite[Theorem 2.1]{TvdB1}\footnote{See also \cite[Theorem B.12]{TvdB2}.} that the motive of $A$, when $r$ is inverted (e.g. in $p$-complete motives) is trivial.
 Thus prime-to-$p$ torsion Azumaya algebras tend to be cellular for very different reasons than the ones outlined earlier for $p$-power torsion ones. \end{rmk}